 These are all excellent features, but still, you may be asking, “Why would I pay this much for WordPress hosting?”
 Bluehost plays a very active role in the WordPress community and has a core staff of developers.
-That means that Bluehost can offer first-class customer support and troubleshoot even complex problems which are specific to WP.
+That means that Bluehost can offer first-class customer support and troubleshoot even complex problems which are unique to WP.

-This is not to say Bluehost is your only or best option however – hosts like eHost can easily compete, and at a lower cost.
+This is not to say Bluehost is your only or best option.
+However – hosts like eHost can easily compete, and at a lower cost.

 The $200 in free marketing credits is also a big help if you are a store owner.
 You can use these to promote your business through Google, Facebook, Bing, and Twitter.

-Security is definitely an area where Bluehost excels.
+Security is an area where Bluehost excels.
 You get three layers of anti-spam protection in the form of Spam Experts, Spam Hammer, and Apache Spam Assassin.
 You get protection for your inbox as well; it is easy to set up filters.
 Your directories are all password-protected.

 If you need to block access to your site, you have the option to blacklist IP addresses.
 Another top-notch feature is secure shell (SSH) access.
 This allows you to access configuration files individually and securely.